 A VRA is not an evaluation for an involuntary behavioral health hospitalization (e.g., Section XII in Massachusetts, Baker Act in Florida), nor is it a psychological or mental health assessment.
-A VRA assesses the risk of actionable violence, often with a focus on targeted/predatory escalations, and is supported by research from the fields of law enforcement, criminology, human resources, and psychology.
+A VRA assesses

 B. Dismissal (Mandatory and Discretionary)

 The School must dismiss a Formal Complaint or any allegations therein if at any time during the investigation or hearing it is determined that: